MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Advanced_Canvas_app..md

 We will follow the below basic steps to optimize the canvas app:

-- Add variables to store the user's Office 365 profile
+- Add variables to store the user's Office 365 profile.
 - Use Patch to set the status reason of an inspection to failed.

 ## Things to consider before you begin